Francis Aidan Gasquet

-Francis Aidan Cardinal Gasquet (born Francis Neil Gasquet; 5 October 1846 – 5 April 1929) was an English Benedictine monk and historical scholar.
+Francis Aidan Gasquet (born Francis Neil Gasquet; 5 October 1846 – 5 April 1929) was an English Benedictine monk and historical scholar.
 He controversially challenged what he regarded as the anti-Catholic narrative of the English history of his age, and uncovered the extent of the Black Death in England.
-He was created Cardinal in 1914.
+He was created a cardinal in 1914.

 Life

 Gasquet was the third of six children of Raymond Gasquet, a physician whose French naval officer father had emigrated to England during the British evacuation of Toulon in 1793.
 His mother was a Yorkshirewoman.
 He was born at 26 Euston Place, Somers Town, London.

 Educated at Downside School, he entered the Benedictines in 1865 at Belmont Priory.
 He moved to Downside Abbey where he was professed and, on 19 December 1871, ordained a priest.
 From 1878 to 1885 he was prior of Downside Abbey, resigning because of ill health; but he retained a life long interest in the development of the monastic buildings, in particular the abbey church.

 Upon his recovery, he became a member of the Pontifical Commission to study the validity of the Anglican ordinations (1896) leading to Apostolicae curae, to which his historical contribution was major.
 In 1900, he became abbot president of the English Benedictines.
 He was President of the Pontifical Commission for Revision of the Vulgate, 1907.
 He also authored the major history of the Venerable English College at Rome.

 He was created Cardinal-deacon in 1914 with the titular church of San Giorgio in Velabro.
 He was conferred the titular church of Santa Maria in Portico in 1915.

 In 1917, he was appointed Archivist of the Vatican Secret Archives.
 In 1924, he was appointed Librarian of the Vatican Library.
 He died in Rome.